Quilon Syrian copper plates

 The Kollam (Quilon) Syrian copper plates, also known as the Kollam Tarisappalli copper plates, or Kottayam inscription of Sthanu Ravi, or Tabula Quilonensis (c.
-849 CE) are a copper plate grant issued by Ayyan Adikal, the chieftain of Kollam, conferring privileges upon a Syrian Christian merchant named Maruvan Sapir Iso, in the name of the Tarissapalli in Kollam, southern India.
-The inscription — notably incomplete — is engraved on five copper plates (four horizontal and one vertical) in Tamil, using the Vattezhuthu script with necessary Grantha characters.
+849 CE) are a copper plate grant issued by Ayyan Adikal, the chieftain of Kollam, conferring privileges upon a Syrian Christian merchant named Maruvan Sapir Iso, in the name of the Tarissapalli (the Christian church) in Kollam, located on the Malabar Coast of southern India.
+The inscription, which is notably incomplete, is engraved on five copper plates (four horizontal and one vertical) in Old Malayalam or Middle Tamil, using the Vattezhuthu script with necessary Grantha characters.
 It is considered the oldest available inscription from the medieval Chera dynasty of Kerala.